earnwallet/TheProfitMachine/README.md

 or

 `curl https://raw.githubusercontent.com/earnwallet/TheProfitMachine/master/i.sh | bash`

-Code is designed to work in termux.
+Code is designed to work in userland on android.
+(Oneplus 6t tested)